After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 How to Divorce Amicably

-Rarely does someone plan a disastrous divorce.
+Rarely does someone plan a disastrous separation and divorce.

 Did you know the reason most divorces get so out of hand is because the parties don’t know they have choices?
 It’s true!